 This year, as with previous, we plan to fully utilise ‘REG’ the Water Carrier to reduce the water stops, therefore reducing the journey times and allowing us to include a short photo stop at Pontefract in the morning – weather dependent of course!

-Passengers can join the train at Tyseley Warwick Road, Coleshill Parkway, Nuneaton, Leicester, East Midlands Parkway and Ilkeston.
+Passengers can join the train at Tyseley Warwick Road, Coleshill Parkway, Nuneaton, Leicester, East Midlands Parkway and the newly re-opened station at Ilkeston.

 Steam hauled throughout by No: 5043 “Earl of Mount Edgcumbe”

 |Saturday 9th December: ‘Christmas White Rose’ with 5043 ‘Earl of Mount Edgcumbe|

 |Tyseley Warwick Road||07:45||22:!4|